-The Dish Network TR-40 CRA has some of the best possible features available among all TV converters.
-This TV converter box comes with just about every feature you could imagine.
-The TR-40 CRA comes with one of the best electronic programming guides for a converter box.
-It's guide gives you information up to 7 days in advance and rivals the guide you get with a paid service like satellite and cable.
+Features: It has some of the best possible features available among all converters.
+It comes with just about every feature you could imagine.
+It has one of the best electronic programming guides with information up to 7 days in advance of shows airing and rivals the guide you get with their paid.
 It also comes with three easy to set aspect ratio settings.
-Another great thing about this TV converter box is that it is only one of a few that comes with a VCR tuner so that you can record shows in tandem with your converter box.
-It however only comes with one tuner so you cannot record one show while watching another.
+Another great thing about it is that it is only one of a few that comes with a VCR tuner so that you can record shows in tandem with your converter box and watch them later.
+You will of course need a VCR and tape in order to do this.
+The only downside is that it comes with just one tuner so you cannot record one show while watching another.

-The Echostar Dish Network TR-40 CRA is one of the best converter boxes money can buy.
+This is one of the best converter boxes money can buy.
 It comes with a ton of excellent features and the best picture quality available.
-Not only is it the best TV converter but it is also one of the cheapest ones.
-If you are looking for a digital converter box this one should be your choice, without a doubt.
+If you are looking for a great digital converter box this one should be your choice, without a doubt.

 Analog Pass-Through

-V-Chip Lock Parental Control Setting
+V-Chip Lock Parental Control Setting To Lock Adult Rated Channels

-Configurable Closed Captioning
+Configurable Closed Captioning For The Hearing Impaired

-Electronic Program Guide
+Electronic Program Guide With 7 Day Advanced Programming Information

 What Is Included With Your Purchase?

-Dish Network TR-40CRA Converter Box
+Converter Box

 Remote Control